Factbox: What happened at the G20, IMF meetings in Washington

 BANKERS GET COLD SHOULDER FROM REGULATORS ON REFORMS

-An aggressive push by major banks to scale back or postpone new capital rules met with little sympathy from international regulators who are set to finalise these standards in the coming weeks.
+An aggressive push by major banks to scale back or postpone new capital rules met with little sympathy from international regulators who are set to finalize these standards in the coming weeks.

 BRICS